 top of page

-4-Day South Dakota RV Road Trip With Kids (Badlands, Black Hills, Wind Cave & Mount Rushmore)
+South Dakota RV Road Trip With Kids: 4-Day Itinerary (Badlands, Black Hills, Wind Cave & Mount Rushmore)

 This spring, our family of six set off on a South Dakota RV adventure—combining our love for nature, history, and good food.
 Over four unforgettable days, we hunted for fossils, explored the rugged beauty of Badlands National Park and Black Hills Forest, peeked into the mysterious Wind Cave, and stood in awe at Mount Rushmore.
 Traveling together in a cozy RV let us bond, discover, and savor every moment—including the meals that fueled us.